saltchicken/nvim-benchmark-python/README.md

 # nvim-benchmark-python
-Use command :CreateTests <expected results> <parameters> while on the same line as the desired function.
+Use command :CreateTests "expected results" "parameters" while on the same line as the desired function.

-<parameters> has to be all one word separated by commas.
+"parameters" has to be all one word separated by commas.